sigma-epsilon/sigmaepsilon.solid.material/README.md

 In all cases, read the [contributing guidelines](CONTRIBUTING.md) before you do anything.

 ## Acknowledgements

-Although `sigmaepsilon.mesh` works without `VTK` or `PyVista` being installed, it is highly influenced by these libraries and works best with them around.
-Also shout-out for the developers of `NumPy`, `Scipy`, `Numba`, `Awkward`, `meshio` and all the third-party libraries involved in the project.
-Whithout these libraries the concept of writing performant, yet elegant Python code would be much more difficult.

 **A lot of the packages mentioned on this document here and the introduction have a citable research paper.
 If you use them in your work through sigmaepsilon.mesh, take a moment to check out their documentations and cite their papers.**